DETAILED ACTION

 Regarding claim 26: The cationic to anionic polymer ratio, based on the above ingredient amounts, ranges from 0.05-100. "[A] prior art reference that discloses a range encompassing a somewhat narrower claimed range is sufficient to establish a prima facie case of obviousness."
 In re Peterson, 315 F.3d 1325, 1330, 65 USPQ2d 1379, 1382-83 (Fed.
 Cir.
 2003) (see 2144.05(I)).

-In summary, Bebot teaches the elements and desirability for a silicone-free composition comprising cationic cellulose-based polymers, sulfonic anionic polymers, and fixing polymers in water that may be in the form of gels, mousses, sprays, creams, or pastes, and thus, their obviousness.
+In summary, Bebot teaches the elements and desirability for a silicone-free composition comprising cationic cellulose-based polymers, sulfonic anionic polymers, and fixing polymers in water that may be in the form of gels, mousses, sprays (notably teaching away from aerosol sprays [0019]), creams, or pastes, and thus, their obviousness.

 As discussed above, Bebot teaches a silicone-free composition comprising cationic cellulose-based polymers, sulfonic anionic polymers, and fixing polymers in water that may be in the form of gels, mousses, sprays, creams, or pastes.
-However, Bebot does not teach explicitly a water content form 30-89 wt% (instant claim 28).
+However, Bebot does not teach explicitly a water content from 30-89 wt% (instant claims 16 and 28).

-King teaches silicone-free hair styling compositions [0002], as gels, sprays, serums, etc. (King – claim 15).
-King teaches about 40 to 84 wt% water (QS water in Example 3) in formulations to obtain a hair styling product that imparts shine, gloss, and style (abstract).
+King teaches silicone-free hair styling compositions [0002] that may include a non-limiting type of alcohols generally (King – claims 1-3; [0029], control compositions E of [0046]), as gels, sprays, serums, etc. (King – claim 15).
+King teaches about 40 to 84 wt% water (QS water in Example 3, that produces a silicone-free aqueous-based shine glaze hair care composition [0052] that outperforms silicon based products [0051]) in formulations to obtain a hair styling product that imparts shine, gloss, and style (abstract).
+Thus, incorporating high amounts of water in relation to an alcohol component in hair gels, sprays, and serum hair styling compositions would be an obvious consideration for a PHOSITA to apply to hair styling compositions that are silicone free and retain good hair-modifying properties.

 As discussed above, Bebot teaches a silicone-free composition comprising cationic cellulose-based polymers, sulfonic anionic polymers, and fixing polymers in water, wherein the cationic cellulose-based polymer can be cationic cellulose derivatives grafted with water soluble monomers [0176-0178], in 0.5-10 wt% [0247], where polyquarternium-46 serves as an example [0363].
 However, Bebot does not teach the specified polyquaterniums of the claim set (instant claims 18-19).

-Goh teaches polyquarternium-67 as a useful conditioning polymer for hair care with superior combability for wet and dry comb and good feel (pg 2).
+Goh teaches polyquarternium-67 as a useful conditioning polymer (specifically a cationic conditioning polymer with a cellulose base scaffold) for hair care with superior combability for wet and dry comb and good feel (pg 2).
 Goh teaches polyquarternium-67 is a quaternized hydroxyethyl cellulose (HEC) polymer with cationic substitution of trimethyl ammonium and dimethyldodecyl ammonium (pg 2).
-Note that polyqaurternium-67 contains a dimethyldodecyl substituent, which is a C-12 alkyl chain, and according to Applicant’s Specification, polyquarternium-67 is considered an “associative” cationic cellulose-based polymer (Specification, pg 4, lines 5-18 and pg 7, lines 24-33).
+Note that polyqaurternium-67 contains a dimethyldodecyl substituent, which is a C-12 alkyl chain, and according to Applicant’s Specification, polyquarternium-67 is defined as an “associative” cationic cellulose-based polymer (Specification, pg 4, lines 5-18 and pg 7, lines 24-33), and a compound and it properties are inseparable.

 Response to Arguments

-Applicants arguments, see pg 7-9, filed 10/20/2025, with respect to the 103 rejection of claims 16-28 under rejection have been fully considered and are persuasive.
-Therefore, the 103 rejection has been withdrawn.
-However, upon further consideration and in view of applicant’s amendments to the claims that require the composition to be free of silicone, a new ground of rejection is made in view of the Prior Art discussed above.
+Applicants arguments, see pg 7-11, filed 06/10/2026, with respect to the 103 rejection of claims 16-28 under rejection have been fully considered and are partially persuasive.
+Thus, the 103 rejection has been modified with respect to the persuasive arguments and amendments made to the claim set.

 Correspondence